muccg/rdrf/docs/cdes.rst

 Each cde must have a data type specified by a text descriptor.
 Currently this descriptor is specified as free text although this may change.

-The allowed :ref:'datatypes'
-:ref:`datatypes' are as follows (NB.
+The allowed :ref:`datatypes` are as follows (NB.
 These are the literal words to type into the datatype field, *except* for ComplexField)

 * string